laytan/cloak.nvim/README.md

 Here is the default configuration.

-'file_pattern' can be a string or table of strings, they should be valid autocommand patterns.
+- `file_pattern` can be a string or table of strings, they should be valid autocommand patterns.
-'cloak_pattern' is a lua pattern ran over every line in the buffer, overlaying 'cloak_character' over the match, excluding the first character.
+- `cloak_pattern` is a lua pattern ran over every line in the buffer, overlaying `cloak_character` over the match, excluding the first character.

 ```lua
 require('cloak').setup({